IE-482-582/final-project-Veerendra-Grandhi/README.md

 - Importing multiple robots into a custom created gazebo world.
 - Using Odometry and Twist topic to move the robot for fixed length or fixed angle.

-*What challenges did you face, and how did you overcome these?
-Be specific.*
+*What challenges did you face, and how did you overcome these?*
 - The code is supposed to find empty space and move an "adjacent" turtlebot to make space for retrieving our target turtlebot.
 For this, we should publish to a robot by locating it in the co-ordinate frame.
 But publishing command is linked with a topic, ex: /robot5/cmd_vel_mux/teleop.
 We can't publish to any robot by just saying "Any robot at (x,y) to move".
 - So, I created a 2D matrix of 3 x 3 with numbers as that of robot indexes.
 While solving this matrix, all the moves that led to retrieval of target are recorded into a new matrix.
 This matrix is named command matrix, it is list of elements of form (robot index, direction of move).
 Ex: (4, left).
 The command matrix is "fed" to move method which implented all these steps on turtlebots.